-Staying in Wollombi or Broke, take Tourist Drive 33 via the Peats Ridge/Wollombi exit from the M1.
-Plan to arrive arrive early evening to eat at Laguna’s GNTP, the historic Great North Trading Post, now a style haven with good food, beers, wine – dinner plus local ambience and maybe some music here are a great intro to the area.
-Panino Caffe & Restaurant has reopened with a lovely new interior decor, outdoor dining and a superb menu.
-Myrtle House has a blackboard dinner menu on on Thursdays and Fridays.
-Wollombi has a wide range of accommodation including Grays Inn, cottages including The Grove beside the pretty cellar door at Stonehurst Cedar Creek and hideaways such as Somewhere Unique.
+Staying in Laguna, Wollombi or Broke, take Tourist Drive 33 via the Peats Ridge/Wollombi exit from the M1.
+Plan to arrive arrive early evening to eat at Laguna’s GNTP, the historic Great North Trading Post, now a style haven with good food, beers, wine, gin, cocktails.
+Tabachu Restaurant in Wollombi delivers a Vietnamese French menu.
+Also find great food at Myrtle & Stone.
+Wollombi and Laguna have a wide range of accommodation including rooms at historic Grays Inn, The Grove beside the pretty cellar door at Stonehurst Cedar Creek and hideaways such as Capers Guesthouse.

 On Broke Road, find the Hunter Distillery for organic spirits including Copperwave Gin with 11+ botanicals distilled in separate flavour groups.

 On McDonalds Road, taste organic wines at the Usher Tinkler cellar door.
-Wines at Usher Tinkler are made from grapes grown only at the family estate in the Hunter and tastings are incorporated with tasting plates.
-Also on McDonalds Road, Tamburlaine is Australia’s largest producer of organic wine.
-This fully certified winery uses grapes from the Hunter and the the cool-climate vineyards of Orange, also in New South Wales.
+Also on McDonalds Road, Tamburlaine is Australia’s largest producer of organic wine using grapes from the Hunter and cool-climate vineyards of Orange, in New South Wales.